 Implementation of Survey Instruments.
 Using data from survey instruments is an important component to ensuring the inclusion of outcomes in the accreditation system.
 In 2020-21, surveys continued to play an important role in accreditation.
 Surveys from program completers in Preliminary Multiple Subject, Single Subject, Education Specialist, Preliminary and Clear Administrative Services, and Teacher Induction programs continued to be implemented and integrated into the online credential application process.
-Completer Surveys are open from September 1 to August 31 annually with the survey results (Program Reports) available in the Commission's Accreditation Data Dashboard (ADD).
-Survey results from the prior year will be updated in the ADD annually each fall.
+Completers may elect to not respond to the survey, yet the response rate remains high.
+The response rate for the surveys are such that the results are now useable for accreditation purposes.
+Completer Surveys are open from September 1 to August 31 annually with the survey results (Program Reports) being sent to institutions in October for the prior year.

 In addition to these program completer surveys, the Commission administers both a Master Teacher Survey and an Employer Survey.
 The Master Teacher Survey is open from September 1 to August 31 annually.
-Preliminary teacher preparation programs send the link to the Master Teacher Survey to all their master teachers and submits information to the Commission on the total number of master teachers that program has that year.
+Preliminary teacher preparation programs send the link to the Master Teacher Survey to all their master teachers as well as submit information to the Commission on the total number of master teachers that program has that year.
 The Employer Survey is open in the fall-October to December-and asks employers to provide feedback on an institution's programs if the employer has hired at least two (2) completers from that program in the past three (3) years.
-More information on the surveys can be found on this webpage.
+More information on the Surveys can be found on this webpage.

-New in 2019, and continued for the second year in 2020, was the implementation of the "Other Educators Survey" to capture survey information from program completers for the remaining credential areas not included in teaching or administrator preparation programs.
+New in 2019 was the implementation of the "Other Educators Survey" to capture survey information from program completers for the remaining credential areas not included in teaching or administrator preparation programs.
 This includes those programs such as Pupil Personnel Services, School Nurse, Teacher Librarian, Speech Language Pathology and Agriculture Specialist, and the Reading and Literacy Leadership Specialist credential.
+This survey was implemented for a second year in 2020.